walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 works identically at any privilege level (so it survives under paravirtualization) and never exits to a hypervisor, both properties this code cannot give up.
-The price is that it measures a bit more than twice as slow as the dedicated instruction, and it carries one side effect worth knowing about even though it doesn’t matter for this call
-site: it unconditionally unmasks NMIs, something the fast-path `SERIALIZE` instruction simply does not do.
+The price is that it measures a bit more than twice as slow as the dedicated instruction, and it unconditionally unmasks NMIs, which `SERIALIZE` does not.

 One more candidate is conspicuously missing. `CPUID` also serializes, and on paper looks like the most portable option of all.
 The kernel